gatsbyjs/gatsby/docs/docs/debugging-replace-renderer-api.md

 ## What is the `replaceRenderer` API?

-The `replaceRenderer` API is one of [Gatsby's Server Side Rendering (SSR) hooks](/docs/ssr-apis/#replaceRenderer).
+The `replaceRenderer` API is one of [Gatsby's Server Side Rendering (SSR) extension APIs](/docs/ssr-apis/#replaceRenderer).
 This API is called when you run `gatsby build` and is used to customise how Gatsby renders your static content.
 It can be implemented by any Gatsby plugin or your `gatsby-ssr.js` file - adding support for Redux, CSS-in-JS libraries or any code that needs to change Gatsby's default HTML output.

 ## Why does it cause build errors?

-When using `replaceRenderer` many times in your project, only the last plugin implementing the API can be called - which will break your site builds.
+If multiple plugins implement `replaceRenderer` in your project, only the last plugin implementing the API can be called - which will break your site builds.

 Note that `replaceRenderer` is only used during `gatsby build`.
 It won't cause problems as you work on your site with `gatsby develop`.

-If your project uses `replaceRenderer` more than once, `gatsby build` will warn you:
+If multiple plugins implement `replaceRenderer`, `gatsby build` will warn you:

 ```
 The "replaceRenderer" API  is implemented by several enabled plugins.